SheepCommander/gd-SoloVisibility/README.md

 Addon is currently [pending on the Godot Asset Library.](https://godotengine.org/asset-library/asset)

-## Downloading
+## Download options
-1. Extract and open Godot Engine: https://godotengine.org/download/
+(Get the Godot Game Engine here: https://godotengine.org/download/)

+From the Asset Library:
+- Look up "Solo Visbility" or click [here](https://godotengine.org/asset-library/asset/3000)

+Manually:
-2. Download the `addons` folder and drag it into your godot project
+1. Download the `addons` folder and drag it into your godot project
-3. Enable the plugin in the `Project Settings / Plugin` tab
+2. Enable the plugin in the `Project Settings / Plugin` tab

-Download from the Asset Library is still pending

 ## Known issues
 Disabling the plugin causes `Undo Hide Non-selected Nodes` to break, even if the plugin is re-enabled before attempting to undo.
 I suspect this is Godot-level and cannot be fixed on the plugin's end.